mojaloop/reporting-hub-bop-shell/README.md

 ## How to deploy

-The app is configured to run in a docker image served by an embedded webserver; that makes it portable and convenient when has to run in a kuberneters environment.
+The app is configured to run in a docker image served by an embedded webserver; that makes it portable and convenient when has to run in a kubernetes environment.

 For detailed instructions on the deployment process please read [deploying to production](./docs/deploying-to-production.md).